massoncheg/forgejo-docs/docs/user/issue-pull-request-templates.md

 Some projects have a standard list of questions that users need to answer when creating an issue or pull request.
 Forgejo supports adding templates to the **default branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
-This will cut down on the initial back and forth of getting some clarifying details.
+This will cut down on the initial back-and-forth of getting some clarifying details.
 It is currently not possible to provide generic issue/pull-request templates globally.